hanssonfredrik/dotnet-docker-web/README.md

 This sample demonstrates how to use .NET Framework and Docker together.

-This sample requires the [Docker client](https://www.docker.com/products/docker-desktop/).
+This sample requires the [Docker client](https://www.docker.com/products/docker-desktop/) and [.NET Framework](https://dotnet.microsoft.com/en-us/download).

 ## Build and run the sample with dotnet